MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops.md

 This document will introduce you to the **LiveOps** capabilities of PlayFab, and help you discover more resources for **LiveOps** design and implementation.

+Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md) which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.

 ## Exploring LiveOps